Mic12321/chinese_chess/README.md

 ## Upcoming features

-- GUI gameplay and menu
+- GUI gameplay and menu.
-- Add an easy AI
+- Add an easy AI.
+- End game automatically when there is no moves can save the King.